-Treatment Technique (a) (Type of approved filtration technology used) N/A Turbidity Performance Standards (b) (that must be met through the water treatment process) Turbidity of the filtered water must: N/A Lowest monthly percentage of samples that met Turbidity Performance Standard No. 1.
+Treatment Technique (a) (Type of approved filtration technology used) N/A Turbidity Performance Standards (b) (that must be met through the water treatment process) N/A Lowest monthly percentage of samples that met Turbidity Performance Standard No. 1.
 N/A Highest single turbidity measurement during the year N/A Number of violations of any surface water treatment requirements N/A

-- (a) A required process intended to reduce the level of a contaminant in drinking water. - (b) Turbidity (measured in NTU) is a measurement of the cloudiness of water and is a good indicator of water quality and filtration performance.
+(a) A required process intended to reduce the level of a contaminant in drinking water.

+(b) Turbidity (measured in NTU) is a measurement of the cloudiness of water and is a good indicator of water quality and filtration performance.
 Turbidity results which meet performance standards are considered to be in compliance with filtration requirements.